01Find a Partner That Can Bring Skills and Experience to the Business

 03Look for a Partner Without a Lot of Personal Baggage

 If your partner has serious challenges in his/her personal life, it may carry over into the business.
 It is nice to be willing to give someone a chance, but running a small business takes focus, time, and tremendous energy.
 If your partner is dealing with one personal crisis after another, you may find yourself carrying the weight of the business.

 04Find a Partner That Can Offer Resources and Credibility to Your Business

 It is great to have a business partner that has financial resources, but there are other contributions a partner can bring to the business that can be just as valuable.
-A partner with a strong business network, industry connections, client list, or certain credentials and expertise can also increase the value of your business and improve your chances of achieving long-term success.
+A partner with a secure business network, industry connections, client list, or specific credentials and expertise can also increase the value of your business and improve your chances of achieving long-term success.

 Whether or not your partner contributes financially to the business is less important than if your potential partner is in dire financial straits.
 Someone in the middle of a financial crisis may not be the best choice to go into business with for a variety of reasons.

 Money, asset, and time management skills are critical for small business entrepreneurs, and someone who has grossly mismanaged their personal or business finances may not have the skills or discipline to make a business partnership work.
 Worst case scenario, they may even look for ways to steal from your business to solve personal financial problems.

 06Choose a Partner That Practices Good Personal and Business Ethics